hasderhi/Escape-Room/readme.md

 try to decrypt encrypted data to proceed.
 You have a linux-style terminal with many available commands, a webbrowser and an app to communicate with your boss.

-As this game is still under development, there is only one level so far, but there will be more in the future.
+As this is only a demo of the upcoming game, there is only one level so far, but there will be more in the future.
 Also, this is my first game to develop, so if you have any ideas how to improve it, feel free to open an issue!